How to present Klarna in the checkout

 Use this layout when the checkout flow navigates directly to the next step after the customer selects a payment method—without a CTA button.

-A short, persistent description of Klarna is displayed to ensure visibility before selection.
-The subheader is dynamically generated to reflect purchase details and promote transparency, helping customers make informed decisions with minimal interaction.
+A short description of Klarna is recommended before selection.
+The sub header is dynamically generated to reflect purchase details and promote transparency, helping customers make informed decisions with minimal interaction.

 Once Klarna is selected the main call-to-action (CTA) button is updated with dynamic copy, "Continue with Klarna”.
-There are two button types that can be used.
-The recommended variant is the Klarna payment button that includes dynamic copy and the Klarna badge.
-In alternative, simply use the dynamic copy.
-The Klarna button includes customizations to support dark and light mode and rounded or square button types to best align with the checkouts style.
+The Klarna payment button includes dynamic copy and the Klarna badge.
+It also includes customizations to support dark and light mode and rounded or square button types to best align with the checkouts style.

 Presentation InstructionUse casesDescription